folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Yes.** The instance, holding, or item is suppressed from discovery
 -   **No.** The instance, holding, or item is not suppressed from discovery.

+### Statistical code

+To search for instances, holdings, or items based on their statistical code, follow these steps:

+1. In the **Search & filter** pane, click **Statistical code**.
+2. Click the drop-down list and either enter the code/code name or select it from the list.
+3. Repeat step 2 to add more than one statistical code.
+Your search results appear in the Inventory pane.

 ### Date created

 To search for instances based on the date they were created, follow these steps: